alexvision/photosharing/README.md

 # Photsharing Dapp

 This is a basic photo sharing Dapp running on Ethereum and storing images on IPFS.
+It currently lets you sign up, and upload images (and a description) to IPFS/Ethereum and view the feed of images already uploaded.

 It utilises drizzle to help keeping data in sync with the Ethereum network and requires the following to set it up: